MSS-PAE: Saving Autoencoder-based Outlier Detection from Unexpected Reconstruction: Saving AE from unexpected reconstruction

 The process of the mean-shift could be described as follows.
 Given a dataset $\mathbf{X} = \{\mathbf{x}_{1}, \mathbf{x}_{2}, \cdots, \mathbf{x}_{N}\}$, mean-shift first calculated each sample's $k$-nearest-neighbors in $\mathbf{X}$.
 For example, for the sample $\mathbf{x}_{i}$, its $k$-nearest-neighbors set was $\text{NL}_{i}=\{\mathbf{x}_{i}^{1}, \mathbf{x}_{i}^{2}, \cdots, \mathbf{x}_{i}^{k}\}$.
 Mean-shift then added the sample itself to the neighboring set $\text{NL}_{i}=\{\mathbf{x}_{i}, \mathbf{x}_{i}^{1}, \mathbf{x}_{i}^{2}, \cdots, \mathbf{x}_{i}^{k}\}$ and calculated the mean value of the list, as expressed in Eq. \ref{eq3}.

-Yang \textit{et al.} \cite{yang2021mean} proposed to repeat the above process several times to get a better OD result.
-For example, the same process could be applied to $\mathbf{X}^{{\rm MS}(1,k)}$ to get $\mathbf{X}^{{\rm MS}(2,k)}$, in which ${\rm MS}(m,k)$ denotes the process of mean-shift with $k$ neighbors and $m$ shift times.
+This process can be repeated for several times to get a more compact data distribution.
+Specifically, the same process could be applied to $\mathbf{X}^{{\rm MS}(1,k)}$ to get $\mathbf{X}^{{\rm MS}(2,k)}$, in which ${\rm MS}(m,k)$ denotes the process of mean-shift with $k$ neighbors and $m$ shift times.
 A 2-D illustration of mean-shift is shown in Fig. \ref{fig:mod}.

 To apply the mean-shift on the AE-based OD method, the following procedure was proposed: the AE could be trained using the loss function Eq. \ref{eq9} or Eq. \ref{eq10} during the training phase.
 During the scoring phase, the outlier score of a test sample $\mathbf{x}$ could be computed using the score function as illustrated in Eq. \ref{eq12} and Eq. \ref{eq13}.